ishubin/schemio/README.md

 - Behavior editor: you can assign event handlers to any item (events like: init, click, mouse in, mouse out)
 - Various animation functions: you can have smooth transitions like fade in or fade out, move items, render particle effect etc.
 - Export entire diagram or only selected objects as SVG
-- Generate static version of all of your diagrams so that you can host it anywhere.
+- Generate static version of all of your diagrams so that you can host it anywhere, even on GitHub pages

 License
 ---------